 First, we must notice how similar the ingredients mentioned here are to those used in the anointing oil that was used on the heads of the priests, first mentioned in detail in Exodus 30:22-33.

 The following portion is taken from notes I wrote in the margin of my Bible after reading S.J.
 Hill’s book Personal Revival where he takes a whole chapter to go into this detail, but you can also read a similar article by Robert Henderson on the 5 Anointing Oil Ingredients & Their Symbolic Meaning published on the Destiny Image blog since I originally published this.

 1) Liquid myrrh

-For more about the myrrh, see the previous post Strong Behind the Veil of our Thought Life.
+For more about this myrrh, see the previous post,

 2) Fragrant Cinnamon

 The next ingredient mentioned in the anointing oil is cinnamon, which literally means “erect” or “upright”.
 If mixed properly, the anointing will cause an upright walk of holiness and righteousness in the life of the believer.
 We’re given the gift of righteousness through faith, and if we embrace it, we’ll also hate sin and lawlessness,